A gluing construction of constant scalar curvature K\"ahler metrics of Poincar\'e type: Momentum construction of scalar-flat K ahler metric

-and hence, obtain a family of conical scalar-flat K\"ahler metrics with cone angle $\beta$ connecting the classical Burns-Simanca and cuspidal metrics.
+and hence, obtain a family of conical scalar-flat K\"ahler metrics with cone angle $\beta$ connecting the classical Burns--Simanca and cuspidal metrics.
 Locally, for $\beta\in[0, 1]$, we can write down this family of $S^1$-invariant metrics in the LeBrun ansatz as in \ref{LeBrun ansatz}, with

-satisfying Equations \ref{lebrun ansatz u} and \ref{lebrun ansatz w}.
+satisfying Equations \eqref{lebrun ansatz u} and \eqref{lebrun ansatz w}.